Functional sufficient dimension reduction through distance covariance: Introduction

 With the rapid development of functional data analysis, functional sufficient dimension reduction (FSDR) problems have received increasing attention in the literature. \cite{ferre2003functional} first extended sliced inverse regression (SIR, \citealp{li1991sliced}) to the functional case and assumed

-where the response $Y$ is a random variable, the predictor $X$ takes values in a functional space $\mathcal{H}$ with inner product denoted by $\left\langle\cdot,\cdot \right\rangle$,~ $\beta_1,\ldots, \beta_K$ are $K$ linearly independent functions in $\mathcal{H}$, $\epsilon$ is a scalar random noise, and $g$ is a unknown function from $\mathbb{R}^{K+1}$ to $\mathbb{R}$.
+where the response $Y$ is a random variable, the predictor $X$ takes values in a functional space $\mathcal{H}$ with inner product denoted by $\left\langle\cdot,\cdot \right\rangle$,~ $\beta_1,\ldots, \beta_K$ are $K$ linearly independent functions in $\mathcal{H}$, $\epsilon$ is a scalar random noise, and $g$ is an unknown function from $\mathbb{R}^{K+1}$ to $\mathbb{R}$.
 In the FSDR literature, the subspace spanned by $\beta_1,\ldots,\beta_K$ is called the functional sufficient dimension reduction subspace.
 After \cite{ferre2003functional} proposed the functional SIR (FSIR), quite a few different methods have been developed for estimating the SDR space.
-For instance, functional inverse regression \citep{ferre2005smoothed}, functional contour regression \citep{wang2013functional}, functional K-means inverse regression \citep{wang2014functional}, functional sliced average variance estimation (FSAVE, \citealp{lian2014series}), the hybrid method of FSIR and FSAVE \citep{wang2015hybrid}, functional cumulative slicing \citep{yao2015effective}, robust FSIR \citep{wang2017robust} and functional directional regression \citep{wang2020directional}. \cite{lian2015functional} consider FSIR and FSAVE via a Tikhonov regularization approach and show that their convergence rates are the same as the minimax rates for functional linear regression. \cite{li2017nonlinear} proposed functional generalized SIR and functional generalized SAVE for nonlinear sufficient dimension reduction where both the predictor and the response may be random functions. \cite{hsing2009rkhs} proposed a method under reproducing kernel Hilbert space (RKHS) framework which can be applied to finite or infinite dimensional predictor space in a unified framework.
+For instance, functional inverse regression \citep{ferre2005smoothed}, functional contour regression \citep{wang2013functional}, functional K-means inverse regression \citep{wang2014functional}, functional sliced average variance estimation (FSAVE, \citealp{lian2014series}), the hybrid method of FSIR and FSAVE \citep{wang2015hybrid}, functional cumulative slicing \citep{yao2015effective}, robust FSIR \citep{wang2017robust} and functional directional regression \citep{wang2020directional}. \cite{lian2015functional} consider FSIR and FSAVE via a Tikhonov regularization approach and show that their convergence rates are the same as the minimax rates for functional linear regression. \cite{li2017nonlinear} proposed functional generalized SIR and functional generalized SAVE for nonlinear sufficient dimension reduction where both the predictor and the response may be random functions. \cite{li2022dimension} and \cite{lee2022functional} developed sufficient dimension reduction methods for function-on-function regression through weak conditional moments and average Fr{\'e}chet derivatives respectively. \cite{hsing2009rkhs} proposed a method under reproducing kernel Hilbert space (RKHS) framework which can be applied to finite or infinite dimensional predictor space in a unified framework.
 Other researches include but are not limited to localized and regularized versions of FSIR and FSAVE \citep{wang2018functional} and functional surrogate assisted slicing \citep{wang2019dimension} which are aimed at SDR for binary classification.
 More information can be referred to the review article \cite{song2019sufficient} and the monograph \cite{li2018sufficient}.
 However all of the above methods need the linear conditional mean assumption or constant covariance assumption or both and these assumptions are not easy to verify in practice.
 Most of the above methods need to estimate the inverse of a covariance operator which is unbounded since the covariance operator is defined on an infinite-dimensional space.